This easy bobotie recipe is a delicious traditional South African dish. In fact, it's often considered the national dish of South Africa.

 Prepare the bread

 - Roughly tear the crustless bread into pieces, place it in a bowl and cover with the milk.
-Leave this to soak while you get on with the rest of the Bobotie
+Leave this to soak while you get on with the rest of the Bobotie.3 slices bread, crusts removed, 350 millilitre milk

 Prepare the curried mince

-- Heat the oil and butter in a large pan and add the chopped onions and garlic.
-Gently fry over medium heat until the onions are soft and translucent
+- Heat the oil and butter in a large saucepan or frying pan and add the chopped onions and garlic.
+Gently fry over medium heat until the onions are soft and translucent.
+About 4-5 minutes.2 tablespoons vegetable oil, 2 teaspoons butter, 2 sliced medium onions, 4 garlic cloves

-- At this point, add the curry powder, chutney, apricot jam, Worcester sauce, turmeric and red wine vinegar and stir together.
-Gently fry whilst stirring for 1-2 minutes until everything is heated through
+- Next, add the curry powder, chutney, apricot jam, Worcester sauce, turmeric and red wine vinegar to the onion mixture.
+Gently fry over low heat, stirring frequently for 1-2 minutes until everything is heated through and smelling fragrant.2 tablespoons mild curry powder, 3 tablespoons fruit chutney, heaped, 3 tablespoons apricot jam, 1 tablespoon Worcester Sauce, 1 teaspoon turmeric, 2 tablespoons red wine vinegar

 - Revisit the bread that's now been soaking in the milk for a few minutes.
-Drain the bread from the milk and mash it with a fork.
-Retain the milk because you will use this for your savoury egg custard topping
+Drain the bread from the milk and roughly mash it with a fork.
+Keep the remaining milk, we will use it for the savoury egg custard topping later.

-- Spoon the meat mixture into a greased oven dish of about 30cm x 20cm and smooth the top
+- Spoon the meat mixture into a greased oven dish of roughly 30cm x 20cm and smooth the top.

 Prepare the savoury custard topping

 - Bake on the middle shelf of the oven for 50 minutes to 1 hour.
-The cooking time is a good guide, but ensure you have a bit of a crispy edge on the sides, as that's the best bit of a well-baked Bobotie!
-An extra few minutes to crisp up the sides is not a problem.
+The cooking time is a good guide, but ensure you have a bit of a crispy edge on the sides, that's the best bit of a well-baked Bobotie!
+Add on a few extra minutes if necessary.

 **Nutritional data disclaimer**